North Carolina Work First Family Assistance

 How do I apply for cash assistance in NC?

-Applications for cash assistance through Work First can be made in person at a local Departments of Social Services 2 in the county in which you reside.
+Applications for cash assistance through Work First can be made in person at a local DSS office in the county in which you reside 3 or apply online with ePASS for faster processing.

 All applications will be screened, evaluated for eligibility, and processed, usually within forty five (45) days.